Yodai1996/Medical_Image_Analysis/README.md

   1. download normal lung images from [the RSNA dataset](https://www.kaggle.com/competitions/rsna-pneumonia-detection-challenge/data)

-  2. specify the directory in the variable `normalDir` at `shellScript/simulator.sh`
+  2. specify the directory path in the variable `normalDir` at `shellScript/simulator.sh`

   3. run the shell script